-Select two courses (6 credits) from related field.
+Select two courses (six credits) from related field.

-Master of Education with Certification
+Master of Education in Special Education with Certification

 This program of study is designed for the candidate that in addition to seeking an M. Ed., is interested in seeking Instructional I certification.